DragonSenses/Algorithms/LeetCode/60-permutation-sequence/problem.md

 Thus, the factorial representation of `k = 2` is `[1, 0, 0]`.

+#### **Step 2: Understanding Factorial Representation**
+Each coefficient in the factorial number system represents the **index of elements in the input array after removing previously used elements**.
+Since each element **can only be used once**, we progressively select elements based on these indices.

 ### Constructing the Permutation from its Factorial Representation

 Now that we can **encode permutations** using factorial representation, the next step is to **use this encoded representation to construct the actual permutation** efficiently.